aditya-as17/gatsbynetlify/content/pages/contacts.md

 <!-- list all your profiles and about newsletter in the contact me page.
 No need to include images and forms.
 Then target next github readme.md profile. -->

 Best way to contact me is email - **sharmaaditya1997[at]gmail[dot]com**.

-I do not care for random social media followers.
+Right now, I have no reason to use social media.
 So none is listed.